xds0112/5G_based_Link_level_Integrated_Sensing_and_Communication_Simulator/README.md

     Focuses on the communication physical (PHY) layer modeling and radar signal processing procedures only.

-## Members paticipated in this project:
+## Members participated in this project:
     D.S.
 Xue, J.C.
 Wei, Y.G.
 Li, T.L.
 Zeng,
     Key Laboratory of Universal Wireless Communications, Ministry of Education, Beijing University of Posts and Telecommunications,